ray-di/Ray.Di/README.md

 }
 ```

-`PreDestroy` is used on methods that are called after script execution finishes or exit() is called.
+`@PreDestroy` is used on methods that are called after script execution finishes or exit() is called.
 This method is registered by using **register_shutdown_function**.

 ```php